 - Reduce hazardous portfolio

-Scientists agree that chemical pollution has crossed a planetary boundary and become an urgent global problem.
-This threatens the stability of global ecosystems upon which humanity depends, by damaging the biological and physical processes that underpin all life.
-Since PPG Industries has 27 hazardous chemicals in its production portfolio – a decrease from last year’s 32 – a paramount improvement point for the company is to continue to reduce this number.
-PPG Industries should therefore make sure to identify all uses, as well as publish the share of revenue and production volume of hazardous chemicals (or products that contain them).
-It should also publish a reduction road map of each hazardous chemical and an annual progression report.
+Scientists agree that chemical pollution has crossed a planetary boundary and become an urgent global crisis, threatening both ecosystems and human health.
+Since PPG has 29 hazardous chemicals in its product portfolio, a key improvement point for the company is to reduce this number.
+PPG should therefore identify all uses, as well as publish the share of revenue and production volume of hazardous chemicals (or products that contain them).
+It should also publish a reduction road map of each hazardous chemical together with an annual progression report.
 Ideally, the company should commit to having a toxic-free product portfolio within the next decade.
-If the company continues to produce any hazardous substances, it needs to present a rationale for its essential use and prove that no feasible alternatives are available at present.
-In such a case, the company should also state the share of the R&D budget spent on finding a safer alternative.
+If the company decides to continue producing a hazardous substance, it needs to present a rationale for its essential use and prove that no feasible alternatives are available at present.
+In such a case, the company should also state the share of the R&D budget spent on finding a safer alternative for that particular substance.

 Over the last five years, PPG has been involved in incidents leading to liabilities of over US$ 6 million and should re-design or dramatically improve its Environment, Health and Safety strategy.
 This would help the company to better avoid incidents and make sure that controls – functioning even when human errors occur – are in place.
 If an accident or spill should happen, it is important that PPG identifies the cause and publishes a document on strategies that will be implemented to avoid similar occurrences in the future.
 It is possible to prevent human suffering and environmental pollution when producing chemicals, but it requires a thorough Environment, Health and Safety system.